gvwilson/buildtogether.tech/src/process/index.md

 When disaster strikes, doctors do triage to determine who will survive without immediate treatment, who won't even with treatment, and who can only be saved if they are treated right away.
-Similarly, one of a project manager's main responsibilities is to [%i "triage" %][%g triage "triage" %][%/i%] the issues in a project's [%i "issue tracker!helping triage" "triage!using issue tracker" %]issue tracker[%/i%] ([%x communicate %]) periodically and adjust the schedule accordingly.
-The [%i "effort-importance grid!helping triage" %]effort-importance grid[%/i%] that you drew at the start will help with
+Similarly, one of a project manager's main responsibilities is to [%g triage "triage" %][%i "triage" %] the issues in a project's issue tracker[%i "issue tracker!helping triage" "triage!using issue tracker" %] ([%x communicate %]) periodically and adjust the schedule accordingly.
+The effort-importance grid[%i "effort-importance grid!helping triage" %] that you drew at the start will help with
 this: by the time you are a few weeks into your project, you should be able to update the effort estimates, add newly-discovered issues, and draw up a more realistic plan.